Azure/commercial-marketplace-data-offer-accelerator/install/subscriber/README.md

 The files in this directory must be zipped up into a *.zip package so they may deployed with every Plan within your Offers as defined in Partner Center.

-The compressed file with these resources in it is typically called `app.zip`.

 The following instructions assume you are not going to clone the repository.

 1. Download the contents of this repository as a ZIP file from [this location](https://github.com/Azure/commercial-marketplace-data-offers/archive/main.zip).